Flipper (1995 TV series): Plot

-In Season 3, Dr. Daulton and Maya are written out of the series by leaving Bal Harbour to perform research in the Red Sea and San Diego.
+In season 3, Dr. Daulton and Maya are written out of the series by leaving Bal Harbour to perform research in the Red Sea and San Diego.
 Lt.
-Alex Parker (Tiffany Lamb), a Lt Commander in the US Navy, becomes the institute's director, and marries Tom Hampton.
+Alex Parker (Tiffany Lamb), a lieutenant commander in the US Navy, becomes the institute's director, and marries Tom Hampton.
 Hampton and Parker, along with her two kids, Chris (Craig Marriott) and Jackie (Laura Donaldson), set up housekeeping, and the series begins to focus more on their family.
 Deputy Mark Delaney (Darrin Klimek) also replaces Garnett as Hampton's partner at the substation.
 At the marine institute, Holly remains an intern, but Dean leaves.
-Cap still appears throughout Seasons 3 and 4 but is noticeably absent from many episodes.
+Cap still appears throughout seasons three and four, but is noticeably absent from many episodes.
+Chris was unhappy about the move to the Florida Keys at first but slowly became accustomed to his new home and Jackie forms an unbreakable bond with Flipper.

-In Season 4, Tom's niece Courtney Gordon (Skye Patch), moves in with the Hampton/Parker family after being unhappy living with her mother in Washington D.C.
-Season 4 is essentially a continuation of Season 3 with no major changes.
-Most episodes are self-contained and there is very little in the way of serialized storylines between episodes.
+In season 4, Tom's niece Courtney Gordon (Skye Patch), moves in with the Hampton/Parker family after being unhappy living with her mother in Washington, DC.
+Season 4 is essentially a continuation of season 3 with no major changes.
+Most episodes are self-contained, with very little in the way of serialized storylines between episodes.

 The series ends on an initially tragic note as Flipper accidentally becomes beached on a sand dune and is unable to free himself.
-Upon learning what has happened, the entire cast rushes to the scene but arrives too late; Flipper's heart stops as they are trying to save him.
-The final scene of the series shows Jackie mourning Flipper's loss, then he's shown to be alive and the show ends with them playing in the water and she says "Everything's gonna be just fine".
+Upon learning what has happened, the entire cast rushes to the scene, but arrives too late; Flipper's heart stops as they are trying to save him.
+The final scene of the series shows Jackie mourning Flipper's loss, then he is shown to be alive and the show ends with them playing in the water and she says, "Everything's gonna be just fine".